-This policy applies to the Board of Selectmen and Advisory Committee in their budget decision making and to the Treasurer's debt reporting.
+This policy applies to the Select Board and Advisory Committee in their budget decision making and to the Treasurer's debt reporting.
 It also applies to the Advisory Committee's budget analysis duties and the Treasurer/Collector's statutory responsibilities associated with debt management.
-The policy Owners are: Board of Selectmen and Advisory Committee.
+The policy Owners are: Select Board and Advisory Committee.